-- everyone will uphold the School Conventions. - a pupil or a member of staff who witnesses or hears of an incident of bullying will report it immediately, either directly or via Raise a Concern. - · a complaint of bullying will always be taken seriously. - no one will tolerate unkind actions or remarks or stand by when someone else is being bullied. - understand that whilst all pupils are at risk of being bullied, those pupils with a specific protected characteristic are particularly vulnerable to either direct or indirect discrimination/bullying.
+- everyone will uphold the School Conventions. - a pupil or a member of staff who witnesses or hears of an incident of bullying will report it immediately. - a complaint of bullying will always be taken seriously. - no one will tolerate unkind actions or remarks or stand by when someone else is being bullied. - understand that whilst all pupils are at risk of being bullied, those pupils with a specific protected characteristic are particularly vulnerable to either direct or indirect discrimination/bullying.